 Has much of the parenting advice you’ve encountered focused on mothers?
-Traditionally, family psychologists and other experts have referred to the mother as the “primary caretaker,” suggesting that the father was “secondary” in some way.
+Traditionally, many experts have referred to the mother as the “primary caretaker,” suggesting that the father was “secondary” in some way.
 While mom’s role is clearly vital, current research is beginning to highlight the unique and important role of fathers in early childhood development.
 In fact, a strong relationship between a father and a child during the first years of life can positively influence every area of development.

 8 Facts About Involved Fathers